jonipwi/faircoin.app/reports/faircoin_community_progress_report.md

 - **TFI (Trade Fairness Index):** How one practices honesty, equality, and mutual respect in exchange and work.
 - **CFI (Community Fairness Index):** How one treats and uplifts others as part of a shared mission for peace.

-**📝 Volunteer Quiz:** All data in this report is collected from the volunteer preparation quiz at [https://quiz.bixio.xyz](https://quiz.bixio.xyz).
-This quiz helps ensure volunteers understand FairCoin's mission, values, and technical foundations before joining the leadership team.

 ---

 ## 📊 Submission Summary